-Article 3 of the India-UK BIPA requires India to give a fair and equitable treatment to all foreign investments by UK nationals and companies.
+Article 3 of the India-UK BIPA requires India to give a fair and equitable treatment to all foreign investments by the UK nationals and companies.

 Article 7 also provides for easy transferability of investment.
-India's rigid pre-conditions and delay in giving approval to the transaction may be a potential violation o these Articles in letter and spirit.
+India's rigid pre-conditions and delay in giving approval to the transaction may be a potential violation of these Articles in letter and spirit.

-Though Vedanta Resources has not yet made any investments here, as defined under the India-UK BIPA, it can claim protection under Article 3 (1) of Indian-UK BIT claiming failure to provide favourable conditions to make investment.
-Twin Star holding being legally a separate entity and a corporation under Mauritian law can make a similar, but independent claim under the India-Mauritian BIPA.
+Although Vedanta Resources has not yet made investments here, as defined under the India-UK BIPA, it can claim protection under Article 3(1) of Indian-UK BIT - claiming failure to provide favourable conditions to make investment.
+Twin Star holding being legally a separate entity and a corporation under the Mauritian law can make a similar but independent claim under the India-Mauritian BIPA.

-By asking Cairn India to drop cess arbitration and accept the royalty argument, India has invited several legal hiccups on its shore.
-For example, Cairn Energy may bring a claim of denial of justice, which is well protected by India-UK BIPA.
+By asking Cairn India to drop Cess Arbitration and accept the Royalty Argument, India has invited several legal hiccups on its shore.
+For example, Cairn Energy may bring a claim of denial of justice, which is well-protected by India-UK BIPA.

-Also, if the pre-conditions are agreed, it would in turn amount to an increase in annual burden of about Rs16,500 crore on Cairn India's profit post takeover b Vedanta Resources, which may in turn lead to depreciation in offer price by Vedanta to buy the Cairn Energy stake.
-It can be argued by Cairn Energy that this may amount to a loss of profit leading to a possible claim of indirect expropriation against India.
+Also, if the pre-conditions are agreed, it will, in turn, amount to an increase in annual burden of about Rs 16,500 crore on Cairn India's profit post takeover by Vedanta Resources.
+It may, in turn, lead to depreciation in offer price by Vedanta to buy the Cairn Energy stake.
+It can be argued by Cairn Energy that this may amount to a loss of profit, leading to a possible claim of indirect expropriation against India.

-Another important aspect is that further delay may lead to Vedanta Resources calling of the deal, which may be a situation where Cairn Energy can make claims against India under the India-UK BIPA.
+Another important aspect is that further delay may lead to Vedanta Resources calling off the deal, which may be a situation where Cairn Energy can make claims against India under the India-UK BIPA.

-One more issue which seems crucial, though conceded by the parties, is the direction of Sebi to remove the call option from the agreement.
+One more issue which seems crucial, although conceded by the parties, is the direction of SEBI to remove the call option from the agreement.
 Call options are a common practice and have successfully been exercised by many foreign investors previously.
 This can lead to claims of breach of legitimate expectation and differential treatment on behalf of Cairn Energy.